 Job Titles and Employers are great ways to target your ad if your perfect customer can be grouped that way.

-Behaviors is a great way to target because the people have done something like “purchased organic food”.
+Behaviors is a great way to target because the people who are Frequent International Travelers for example.

 How to Test your Keywords the Right Way